-Anna Steinman will enter her third season as the head men's and women's cross country coach and assistant track & field coach at Springfield College during the 2018-19 academic year.
+Anna Steinman will enter her fourth season as the head men's and women's cross country coach and assistant track & field coach at Springfield College during the 2019-20 academic year.
 Steinman is also an assistant professor in Springfield College's Physical Education and Health Education department.

-The Springfield College men's and women's cross country programs have earned USTFCCCA Team Academic Awards in back-to-back seasons, as the mens' cross country program posted a grade-point average of 3.25, which ranked 19th in New England and third in the NEWMAC, while the women posted a cumulative grade-point average of 3.7 following the 2017 fall semester.
-Out of the 221 women's teams recognized, the Pride ranked 18th in the nation, third in the NEWMAC, and fourth in New England.
+In 2019, the mens' cross country program posted a grade-point average of 3.34, which was improved from its 3.25 last season, and ranked the Pride 13th in New England and third in the New England Women's and Men's Athletic Conference (NEWMAC).
+The women posted a cumulative grade-point average of 3.77, improving upon their 3.70 from a year ago.
+Out of the 215 women's teams recognized, the Pride ranked seventh in the nation, second in the NEWMAC, and second in New England, only trailing WPI, which had a 3.78.

 Steinman got her coaching start at her alma mater, Salisbury University, and she spent two seasons as the graduate assistant.
 She worked with the cross country and track and field programs and focused on the distance and middle distance runners.
 As a member of the coaching staff, she helped the men's program to a fourth-place finished at the 2015 NCAA Outdoor Track & Field Championships, two men's indoor and outdoor Capital Athletic Conference Championships in 2014 and 2015, and a men's cross country conference title in 2014.